Opus10/qik/docs/errors.md

 Remember, the qik config must be present in the same level or a parent of your current working directory.

-<a id="conf1"></a>

-#### Module Path Not Found

-`No configured module or plugin with path...` means a path-based lookup of a module failed.

-Path-based lookup errors are generally from issues inside a plugin and not from direct configuration.

 <a id="conf2"></a>

 #### Module Not Found